 If you haven’t received your email confirmation within 24 hours you can try the following options:

-Please note that we can only transfer the publications to your new account and remove the old one.
-Profile views, followers, followings and questions will not be transferred.
+Please note that profile views, followers, followings, and questions will not be transferred.

 It is possible to use a deactivated email address to log into your ResearchGate account as long as you can remember the password.
 This is how you can change the email address associated with your ResearchGate account: